2010 Boise State Broncos football team: Hawaii

 For his record-breaking performance Kellen Moore was named the WAC offensive player of the week for the third time this season.
-Despite the dominating win, the Broncos would fall in the polls again and are now ranked #4 in every major poll.
+Despite the win, the Broncos would fall in the polls again and are now ranked #4 in every major poll.
 They are still receiving first place votes in all 3 human polls with 7 in the AP, 3 in the Coaches, and 9 in the Harris poll.